richardsondx/ROOCSS/README.md

 ### Welcome to ROOCSS.org : Rich Object Oriented CSS Pages.

-ROOCSS is an ideology that make it easier to build stylesheet for medium and large ruby on rails websites.
+ROOCSS is an ideology created by Richardson Dackam that make it easier to build stylesheet for medium and large ruby on rails websites.

 ### Guideline: An Introduction to Rich Object Oriented CSS (ROOCSS)